Lincoln High School (Tallahassee, Florida)

 Lincoln High School is a public high school located in Tallahassee, Florida.
+It is part of the Leon County Schools district.

-It offers an accelerated Advanced Placement (AP) program.
+Lincoln High School offers an accelerated Advanced Placement (AP) program.
 In 2010, Newsweek ranked Lincoln High School as one of the top 100 high schools in the United States.
-In 2021 Lincoln was only 1 point shy from being placed back on this prestigious list.
 On the state level, Lincoln has continuously ranked in the 90th percentile among all Florida high schools.
 Lincoln has also been ranked as one of the highest high schools in Florida in regards to college readiness.
 The "Best High Schools" report in 2016 & 2022 revealed that Lincoln High boasted the top college-readiness level of all area schools.